Andrew Taylor (architect): Montreal

 In 1883, Taylor and Gordon opened an office in Montreal, where Taylor's uncle George Drummond was an influential figure.
 Taylor moved to Canada, while Gordon stayed in London.
 However, the partnership was dissolved in 1888.
 In Canada, Taylor worked with the architect R.W.G.
 Bousfield.

 Taylor was responsible for buildings on the campus of McGill University including the School of Architecture's Macdonald-Harrington Building (1896), Macdonald Physics Building (1893), the Redpath Library (1893), the Macdonald Engineering Building (1907), and the Memorial Arch for King George V (1901).
 He designed the Montreal Diocesan Theological College building on University Street near Milton Street (1895–96), which is also now part of McGill University.

 When Ravenscrag, now the Allan Memorial Institute, was still the residence of Sir Hugh Allan, Taylor extended the east wing (1889), and enlarged the stables (1898).
-Taylor performed alterations and restoration on the Christ Church Cathedral from 1890–91, and installed a memorial window for Mrs. A.C.
+Taylor performed alterations and restoration on the Christ Church Cathedral from 1890 to 1891, and installed a memorial window for Mrs. A.C.
 Hooper, 1902–03.
 He designed the Mount Royal Crematory (1901), the first crematory in Canada, on the eastern side of the Mount Royal Cemetery.
 In 1885, he designed and built Francis Redpath's house in Montreal, which from 1986 was under threat of demolition from the Sochaczevski family until final demolition in 2014 (refer to the relevant paragraph within the Golden Square Mile).
 He was elected to the Royal Canadian Academy of Arts.

 Taylor was the architect responsible for the buildings and renovation of several buildings for the Bank of Montreal: